 [(SFN × numberOfSlotsPerFrame × numberOfSymbolsPerSlot) + (slot number in the frame × numberOfSymbolsPerSlot) + symbol number in the slot] = (timeReferenceSFN × numberOfSlotsPerFrame × numberOfSymbolsPerSlot + timeDomainOffset × numberOfSymbolsPerSlot + S + N × periodicity) modulo (1024 × numberOfSlotsPerFrame × numberOfSymbolsPerSlot).

-For an uplink grant configured for configured grant Type 1 for CG-SDT on the selected uplink carrier as in clause 5.27, when CG-SDT is triggered and not terminated, for each configured grant valid according to TS 38.214 [7] for which the above formula is satisfied, the MAC entity shall:
+For an uplink grant configured for configured grant Type 1 for CG-SDT on the selected uplink carrier as in clause 5.27, when CG-SDT is triggered and not terminated, for each configured uplink grant valid according to TS 38.214 [7] for which the above formula is satisfied, the MAC entity shall:

-1> if at least one SSB configured for CG-SDT with SS-RSRP above cg-SDT-RSRP-ThresholdSSB is available:

-2> if after initial transmission for CG-SDT with CCCH message has been performed according to clause 5.4.1, PDCCH addressed to the MAC entity's C-RNTI has been received, and the SSB corresponding to the configured UL grant has the same SSB index as the SSB selected for initial transmission for CG-SDT with CCCH message (i.e., SSB for retransmission of initial transmission of CG-SDT); or
+1> if, after initial transmission for CG-SDT with CCCH message has been performed according to clause 5.4.1, PDCCH addressed to the MAC entity's C-RNTI has not been received, and the SSB corresponding to the configured UL grant has the same SSB index as the SSB selected for initial transmission for CG-SDT with CCCH message: (i.e., retransmission of initial transmission of CG-SDT)

+2> indicate the SSB index corresponding to the configured uplink grant to the lower layer;

+2> consider this configured uplink grant as valid.

+1> else if at least one SSB configured for CG-SDT with SS-RSRP above cg-SDT-RSRP-ThresholdSSB is available:

-2> if the RSRP of the SSB corresponding to the configured uplink grant is above the cg-SDT-RSRP-ThresholdSSB: (i.e., SSB for initial and subsequent new CG-SDT transmission):
+2> if at least one SSB corresponding to the configured uplink grant with SS-RSRP above the cg-SDT-RSRP-ThresholdSSB is available:

+3> if this is the initial transmission of CG-SDT with CCCH message after the CG-SDT procedure is initiated as in clause 5.27: (i.e., SSB selection for initial transmission for CG-SDT)

+4> select an SSB from the at least one SSB(s) associated with the configured grant with SS-RSRP above cg-SDT-RSRP-ThresholdSSB.

+3> else if PDCCH addressed to C-RNTI has been received after the initial transmission of CG-SDT with CCCH message: (i.e., SSB for subsequent new transmission for CG-SDT)

+4> if SS-RSRP of the SSB selected for the previous transmission for CG-SDT is above cg-SDT-RSRP-ThresholdSSB and this SSB is associated with this configured grant:

+5> select this SSB.

+4> else:

+5> select an SSB from the SSB(s) associated with the configured grant with SS-RSRP above cg-SDT-RSRP-ThresholdSSB.

-3> indicate the SSB index corresponding to the configured uplink grant to the lower layer;
+3> indicate the SSB index to the lower layer;

 3> consider this configured uplink grant as valid.

-1> else
+1> else if PDCCH addressed to C-RNTI after the initial transmission of the CG-SDT with CCCH message has been received:

 2> initiate Random Access procedure in clause 5.1.